CaioValcazara/AWS-Lambda/README.md

 step by step:

   1) Create a S3 bucket

-  2) Manage Roles on IAM (Identity Access Management) to access to S3 and SES
+  3) Manage Roles on IAM (Identity Access Management) to access to S3 and SES

-  3) Create the function on Lambda > Add the Trigger
+  5) Create the function on Lambda > Add the Trigger Why Using AWS Lambda?
+AWS Lambda is a no server needed tool with automatic scalability that has the flexibility to integrates with others services to run a Python code, and for this example, we will be using  boto3 lib to automate process of sending a emails notification when a S3 object is injested.

-  4) Create a email identity at SES (Amazon Simple Email Service)
+  7) Create a email identity at SES (Amazon Simple Email Service)

-  5) Deploy Lambda Function
+  9) Deploy Lambda Function

-  6) Upload a file on S3 bucket
+  11) Upload a file on S3 bucket

-  7) Check at CloudWatch for log details
+  13) Check at CloudWatch for log details
+      Monitoring